jordicenzano/brightcove-live-demo-srt-rtmpout-fac/README.md

 ![videojs-hls-playback](./pics/videojs-hls-playback.png "VideoJS HLS playback demo page")

 ## Add the live stream to Youtube live
-It is assumend you have a Youtube account enabled for live streaming.
+It is assumed you have a Youtube account enabled for live streaming.
 - Click "go live", see:
 ![youtube-go-live](./pics/youtube-go-live.png "Youtube go live")
 - Click on "Encoder live streaming":
 ![youtube-encoder-live](./pics/youtube-encoder-live.png "Youtube encoder live source")
-- Configure your live event Youtube metadata and use the "Encoder set up data to connect the Brightcove live stream to Youtube
+- Configure your live event Youtube metadata and use the "Encoder set up" data to connect the Brightcove live stream to Youtube
 ![youtube-encoder-setup](./pics/youtube-encoder-setup.png "Youtube encoder setup")
 - Create live output for Brightcove live job using "encoder setup" settings:
 ```